DarkLaughter/gif-generator/README.md

 - Users can also use a search function to generate a random gif linked to that keyword
 - Users will also be able to see the current Rating for the Gif, in case they are interested

-Available to try at [GIF Generator Demo Link](randomgif.netlify.app) 😄
+Available to try at [GIF Generator](http://www.randomgif.netlify.app) 😄

 ![](https://media.giphy.com/media/l0MYwrucQ9amOkFHO/giphy.gif)